ejmr/LNVL/docs/Howto.md

 ### Speaking With Characters ###

-We use characters inside of scenes to specify who says which lines of dialog.
-All we have to do is write strings of dialog in the scene like in the example above, except we provide the character name before the string.
+You use characters inside of scenes to specify who says which lines of dialog.
+All you have to do is write strings of dialog in the scene like in the example above, except you provide the character name before the string.
 That tells LNVL which character is speaking that line.
 For example, here is a short scene of two characters speaking:

     Lobby = LNVL.Character:new{name="Lobby", color="#363"}
     Eric = LNVL.Character:new{name="Eric", color=#66a}